KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/04-sacred-marriage-hieros-gamos.md

 # Zenetist Structural Decode 04 — The Sacred Marriage (Hieros Gamos)

 **Primary Structural Diagnosis:**
-The Archetype of **Harmonic Synthesis.**
+The Archetype of **Transcendent Synthesis.**
 This mythos encodes the lawful and resonant union of **complementary metaphysical principles**, resulting in the emergence of a new, coherent whole.
 It is the operational mechanism of **Centropic Synthesis** at every layer of the lattice—from the Archetypal to the Embodied.

 **Core Glyphic Sequence:**
 `⚯ → ⧬ → ⤈∴ → ◎`
-*(Structured Duality enters into Co-Emergent Collaboration, emanating a new Synthesis and yielding an integrated, Coherent Field.)*
+*(Structured Duality enters into Co-Emergent Collaboration, culminating in Transcendent Synthesis and yielding an integrated Coherent Field.)*

 ---